 On May 18, 2004, the District entered into an agreement with Pakpour Consulting Group, Inc., to provide plans and specifications for the installations and possible upgrades of fire hydrant and water mains within the District.
-The District's costs for fiscal year 2012-2013 amounted to about \$270,235.
+The District's costs for fiscal year 2013-2014 amounted to about \$190,989.

-C. Purissima Hills Water District and West Valley Construction - Joint Fire Hydrant/Water Mains Upgrade Project
+C. Purissima Hills Water District, California Water Services Company, and West Valley Construction - Joint Fire Hydrant/Water Mains Upgrade Projects

-The District enters into an agreement with the Purissima Hills Water District and California Water Service to jointly procure design, engineering and construction services for a Joint Fire Hydrant/Water Mains Upgrade Project.
-For the fiscal year 2012-2013, the District's expenditures amounted to \$581,418 for both Purissima Hills Water district and California Water Service.
+The District entered into agreements with the Purissima Hills Water District and California Water Service to jointly procure design, engineering and construction services for Joint Fire Hydrant/Water Mains Upgrade Projects.
+For the fiscal year 2013-2014, the District's expenditures amounted to \$855,603 for both Purissima Hills Water District and California Water Service.